Towards scientific discovery with dictionary learning: Extracting biological concepts from microscopy foundation models: Introduction

-However, all of these successes have relied on some form of text supervision, either directly through next-token prediction or indirectly via contrastive objectives like CLIP \citep{radford2021learning}, which align text and image representations.
-Further, these successes appear in domains which are naturally human-interpretable (i.e. text, games and natural images), and as a result, one may worry that high-level features can be extracted only in settings that we already understand.
+However, these successes rely on some form of text supervision, either directly through next-token prediction or indirectly via contrastive objectives like CLIP \citep{radford2021learning}, which align text and image representations.
+Further, these successes appear in domains which are naturally human-interpretable (\emph{i.e.} text, games, natural images).
+As a result, one may worry that high-level features can be extracted only in settings that we already understand.
 This raises a natural question: can we extract similarly meaningful high-level features from completely unsupervised models in domains where we lack strong prior knowledge?

 For example, in computational biology, masked autoencoders (MAE) trained on cellular microscopy images have been shown to be very effective at learning representations that recover known biological relationships \citep{kraus2024masked}.
-However, it is not known whether analogous high-level features can be extracted from these large MAEs.
-These settings are precisely where extracting high-level features could be most valuable: given that models can detect subtle differences in images (even those that are very challenging for human experts to interpret), we might hope that we can use these techniques to better understand these subtle differences.
+However, it is not known whether analogous high-level features can be extracted from large MAE-based foundation models of cell microscopy data.
+These settings are precisely where extracting high-level features could be most valuable: given that models can detect subtle differences in images (even those that are very challenging for human experts to interpret), we might hope that the mechanistic interpretability techniques would enable better understanding of the ways in which these subtle differences arise.